zapier/zapier-platform/packages/zapier-platform-cli/README.md

 And in future steps of the Zap - if Zapier encounters a pointer as returned by `z.dehydrate(func, inputData)` - Zapier will tie it back to your app and pull in the data lazily.

-> **Wait, but why?** Isn't it just easier to load the data immediately?
-In some cases it can - but imagine an API that returns 100 records when polling - doing 100x `GET /id.json` aggressive inline HTTP calls when 99% of the time Zapier doesn't _need_ the data yet is wasteful.
+> **Why can't I just load the data immediately?** Isn't it easier?
+In some cases it can be - but imagine an API that returns 100 records when polling - doing 100x `GET /id.json` aggressive inline HTTP calls when 99% of the time Zapier doesn't _need_ the data yet is wasteful.

 ## Stashing Files